-- National program production and acquisition grants are restricted grants made to qualified public radio stations which must be used for the production, acquisition, promotion or distribution of national radio programs that are of high quality, creative and reflect society's diversity. - Community service grants are unrestricted general operating grants made to qualified public television and radio stations. - Digital refers to grants and other expenses that since 2001 have supported public television and radio stations in their efforts to convert and expand their broadcasts and services to a digital medium. - Public broadcasting interconnection system funding began in fiscal year 2016 and provides for the development and implementation of a new interconnection system to be used by both public television and radio stations to transmit and receive programming feeds.
+- Fiscal stabilization grants CARES Act refers to the Coronavirus Aid, Relief, and Economic Security (CARES) Act, passed on March 27, 2020 (Public Law 116-136), with which the Corporation was appropriated \$75 million "to prevent, prepare for, and respond to coronavirus, including for fiscal stabilization grants to public telecommunications entities...to maintain programming and services and preserve small and rural stations threatened by declines in non-Federal revenues."
+The Corporation received the funds from the U.S. Treasury in late April 2020 and immediately distributed them to qualified public television and radio stations in the form of unrestricted general operating grants. - Public broadcasting interconnection system funding began in fiscal year 2016 and provides for the development and implementation of a new interconnection system to be used by both public television and radio stations to transmit and receive programming feeds.
 Congress provides these funds so that improved technology may enable public television and public radio stations to share certain elements of a new interconnection system, leading to greater efficiencies.
-In fiscal year 2018, Congress expanded the interconnection account to allow the Corporation to fund, in addition to interconnection, "other technologies and services that create infrastructure and efficiencies within the public media system." - Ready-to-Learn is a five-year cooperative agreement funded by the U.S. Department of Education that supports the development of educational television and digital media targeted at preschool and early elementary school children and their families.
-The current term of the agreement is from October 1, 2015, through September 30, 2020. - Other system support represents expenses for the general support and development of the public broadcasting system.
+In fiscal year 2018, Congress expanded the interconnection account to allow the Corporation to fund, in addition to interconnection, "other technologies and services that create infrastructure and efficiencies within the public media system." - Ready-to-Learn includes two five-year cooperative agreements funded by the U.S. Department of Education that support the development of educational television and digital media targeted at preschool and early elementary school children and their families.
+Ready To Learn: Content, Community and Collaboration, had an original performance period of October 1, 2015, through September 30, 2020; however, in fiscal year 2020, the Corporation received from the U.S. Department of Education a no-cost extension through May 31, 2021.
+Ready To Learn: Learn Together Connecting Children's Media and Learning Environments to Build Key Skills for Success has a performance period of October 1, 2020 through September 30, 2025. - Other system support represents expenses for the general support and development of the public broadcasting system.
 Funded activities include grants to qualified public television stations to help operate their interconnection systems, music royalty fees paid on behalf of the public broadcasting system and various other system-wide activities and functions. - Corporate administration and other expenses include supporting service expenses for Corporation staff, consultants and professional services, travel, printing, publications, rent, communications and utilities, data processing and other administrative support.
 These expenses are limited by federal statute to 5.0% of the general federal appropriation.
-The proportion of corporate administrative and other expenses to the general federal appropriation was 5.0% and 4.9%, respectively, for 2019 and 2018.
+The proportion of corporate administrative and other expenses to the general federal appropriation was 4.6% for both 2021 and 2020.